-There’s an abundance of resources online about the different types of depression, symptoms, and treatments, all of which can help you feel more confident speaking to your friend about how they’re feeling.
+At Calmerry, an online therapy platform, you'll find an abundance of resources about the different types of depression, symptoms, and treatments, all of which can help you feel more confident speaking to your friend about how they’re feeling.
 However, remember that although there may be common symptoms of depression, everyone’s experience is unique.

 5. Be mindful of boundaries and balance

 Although it might be tempting to do everything you can to make life easier for your friend, it’s important to empower them to look after themselves too.
 Ask your friend what they would like help with before making assumptions.

 Setting boundaries can be very positive for you as well.
 For example, there may be certain days of the week that you have too many other demands, or perhaps you need to carve out some time for yourself, so you’re in a better place to support your friend.

 6. Be open to talking about depression

 Sadly, mental illness is still stigmatized in many cultures, and for some people, depression may feel like a taboo subject.
 If you’re open to talking about difficult feelings and thoughts, this can be hugely reassuring for your friend.
 By being open and non-judgmental, you provide a safe space for your friend to speak freely.